brython-dev/brython-in-the-classroom/README.md

 ========================

-Brython in the classroom is an umbrella project, to develop tools running the Brython compiler which can be used by teachers and students in a classroom setting.
+Brython in the classroom is an umbrella project, to develop tools running the Brython compiler that reduce the burden for teachers and students to access python resources.

-classmate
+pyschool
 ---------

-Classmate is a web based editor environment to create/edit python source code (via [brython](http://brython.info)), which requires little to no setup by teachers and students.
+[pyschool](http://pyschool.net) is a user friendly web based python code editor.

+pyschool is powered by [brython](http://brython.info), a python compiler written in javascript and developed for a web browser environment.

+pyschool's primary objective is to create an education tool that requires little to no setup and is free for teachers/students, and thus reducing the burden to bring python to the classroom.